How to Manage a Host Firewall with CrowdStrike

 How are firewall policies deployed to endpoints?

 Before assigning host groups, it is important to confirm the policy is enabled with proper enforcement.
 Policies can be put in enforcement or monitor mode.
 Enforcement is required for Falcon to be seen as the firewall provider on the endpoint.
-It is also important that the policy is enabled.
+There are also options for monitor mode and local loggings of firewall events.

 Host groups can be added to the policy under the “Assigned Host Groups” tab.

-Once an enabled policy has been deployed to the endpoint, users would expect a status message like this for the Windows firewall (host firewall management is currently available for Windows only).
+Once an enabled policy has been deployed to the endpoint, users would expect a status message like this for the Windows firewall.

 How can firewall rules be tested?